mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 ]
 ```

 The above cashaddrs correspond to `0/0-4` keys.
 To derive the next five addresses, use `0/5` as the starting `path` argument.
+The cashaddrs are derived in about 0.3-4ms per address in linear time per request.

 #### Getting Extended Public Keys for a Wallet